James Sarsfield, 2nd Earl of Lucan

 James Sarsfield, 2nd Earl of Lucan (1693-1719), was a French-born Jacobite of Irish descent.

-He was the son of Patrick Sarsfield, 1st Earl of Lucan and his wife Honora Burke.
+He was the only child of Patrick Sarsfield, 1st Earl of Lucan and his wife Honora Burke.
 His father was a leading commander of the Jacobite Irish Army during the Williamite War in Ireland, and led them into exile in the Flight of the Wild Geese following the Siege of Limerick in 1691.
 James was named after the young Jacobite Prince of Wales, James Francis Edward Stuart.
 His father was killed in 1693, at the Battle of Landen.
 The following year his mother remarried, to James FitzJames, 1st Duke of Berwick, the son of the exiled James II.
 Berwick raised James Sarsfield as his stepson.
-His half-brother was James Fitz-James Stuart.
+His half-brother was James Fitz-James Stuart, 2nd Duke of Berwick.